snarfed/plusstreamfeed/README.md

 [localhost:8080](http://localhost:8080/) in your browser!

-There's a good chance you'll need to make changes to [granary](https://github.com/snarfed/granary) at the same time as gplus-atom.
+There's a good chance you'll need to make changes to [granary](https://github.com/snarfed/granary) at the same time as plusstreamfeed.
 To do that, clone the granary repo elsewhere, then install it in "source" mode
 with: